-The Office of the Child and Youth Advocate may receive and investigate any matter that comes to the Child and Youth Advocate's attention from any source concerning a child or youth who receives or is eligible to receive a reviewable service, a group of children or youth who receive or are eligible to receive a reviewable service, and a reviewable service for children or youth.
+The Office of the Child and Youth Advocate may receive and investigate any matter that comes to the Child and Youth Advocate's attention from any source concerning a child or youth who receives or is eligible to receive a reviewable service or a group of children or youth who receive or are eligible to receive a reviewable service.

-Goal: Between April 1, 2023 and March 31, 2024, the Office of the Child and Youth Advocate may engage in discretionary advocacy matters related to reviewable services.
+Goal: Between April 1, 2024 and March 31, 2025, the Office of the Child and Youth Advocate may engage in discretionary advocacy matters related to reviewable services.

-- Receive and investigate any matter that comes to the attention of the Office of the Child and Youth Advocate from any source concerning a child or youth and/or a group of children or youth who receive or are eligible to receive a reviewable service - Assist in appealing or reviewing a decision relating to a reviewable service either on the Office of the Child and Youth Advocate's own initiative or at the request of a child or youth - Explore efficiencies and mandates between the Office of the Child and Youth Advocate, Government and the Supreme Court of Prince Edward Island, in the appointment of legal counsel for children and youth engaged with matters or proceedings involving child protection services - Apply negotiation, conciliation, mediation or other non-adversarial approaches in provision of advocacy to children, youth and their families - Make recommendations, as appropriate, to reviewable services or families - Receive, review, investigate and report on child and youth serious injuries or deaths - Conduct reviews of academic and grey literature to identify risk factors for child and youth serious injury and death to include review of promising practices to identify potential opportunities for improvements in reviewable services to prevent future child and youth serious injuries and deaths - Conduct research to inform individual advocacy and systemic advocacy issues impacting child rights - Identify matters relating to the rights, interests and well-being of children and youth receiving or eligible to receive reviewable services - Respond to requests for consultations and provide recommendations
+- Receive and investigate any matter that comes to the attention of the Office of the Child and Youth Advocate from any source concerning a child or youth and/or a group of children or youth who receive or are eligible to receive a reviewable service - Assist in appealing or reviewing a decision relating to a reviewable service either on the Office of the Child and Youth Advocate's own initiative or at the request of a child or youth - Apply negotiation, conciliation, mediation or other non-adversarial approaches in provision of advocacy to children, youth and their families - Make recommendations, as appropriate, to reviewable services - Receive, review, investigate and report on child and youth serious injuries or deaths - Conduct reviews of academic and grey literature to identify risk factors for child and youth serious injury and death to include review of promising practices to identify potential opportunities for improvements in reviewable services to prevent future child and youth serious injuries and deaths - Conduct research to inform individual advocacy and systemic advocacy issues impacting child rights - Identify matters relating to the rights, interests and well-being of children and youth receiving or eligible to receive reviewable services - Respond to requests for consultations and provide recommendations - Issue Position Statements on reviewable service matters impacting child rights - Advise or make recommendations to any reviewable service on any matter relating to the rights, interests and well-being of children and youth